fsoyer/auditOracleHTML/README.md

     GRANT CONNECT, RESOURCE, SELECT ANY DICTIONARY, CREATE ANY DIRECTORY TO MyAuditUser;
     GRANT EXECUTE ON sys.dbms_system TO MyAuditUser;
 ```
-* The script produces an HTML file called "ORACLE_<SID>_<hostname>_<date>.html
+* The script produces an HTML file called "ORACLE_\<SID>_\<hostname>_\<date>.html"

-* IMPORTANT : it's better (in fact, actually mandatory) if an extra tablespace (called "TOOLS" by default) exists in the database for a table of audit history.
-If not, the table can be created in tablespace SYSTEM (but the user must have write right).
+* IMPORTANT : it's better if an extra tablespace (called "TOOLS" by default) exists in the database for a table of audit history.
+If not, the table can be created in tablespace SYSTEM (but the user must have write right).<br/>
-If you want to change this tablespace name, you must change the "tbstools" constante at the beginning of the script.
+If you want to change definitly this tablespace name, you must change the "tbstools" constant at the beginning of the script.<br/>
+For a temporary change (at exec time), see bellow.

 * TNS :
 ```